Stories of Resiliency: Small business owners who inspired us in 2020

 Emi has also set up a group for women entrepreneurs of color to meet monthly and share resources and hardship.

-The small business owner who is exploring new opportunities
+The Colorado entrepreneur who is exploring new opportunities

 Alejandro Flores-Munoz is a DACA recipient and the former co-owner of Stokes Poke, a food truck and catering business in Denver.